atzberg/mlmod/paper/paper.md

 in some cases even extrapolation, especially when using explicit low dimensional latent spaces or when imposing other inductive biases [@Atzberger:2023; @Atzberger:2022].
-For example, consider the colloidal example in the simiplified case when we assume the interactions can be approximated as pairwise.
+For example, consider the colloidal example in the simplified case when we assume the interactions can be approximated as pairwise.
 The problem reduces to a model $M = M(\mathbf{X}_1,\mathbf{X}_2)$ depending on six dimensions.
 This can be further constrained to learn only symmetric positive semi-definite